Bowline: Tying

 This can be taught to children with the rhyme: "Up through the rabbit hole, round the big tree; down through the rabbit hole and off goes he."

-A single handed method can also be used; see this animation.

 There is a potential with beginners to wrongly tie the bowline.
 This faulty knot stems from an incorrect first step while tying the rabbit hole.
-If the loop is made backwards so that the end of the rope (the bitter end) is on the bottom, the resulting knot will be the Eskimo bowline, looking like a sideways bowline, which is also a stable knot.
+If the loop is made backwards so that the working end of the rope is on the bottom, the resulting knot will be the Eskimo bowline, looking like a sideways bowline, which is also a stable knot.

 Security

 As noted above, the simplicity of the bowline makes it a good knot for a general purpose end-of-line loop.
 However, in situations that require additional security, several variants have been developed:

 Round turn bowline

 The round turn bowline is made by the addition of an extra turn in the formation of the "rabbit hole" before the working end is threaded through.